Distinguishing between Complaints and Grievances

 In certain circumstances, risk managers may wish to waive portions of a patient's hospital bill after a grievance has been investigated.
 However, many legal and regulatory issues, including compliance with fraud and abuse laws, as well as insurance coverage issues, are involved in waiving a patient's bill.
 Healthcare facilities should proceed with guidance from both the facility's legal counsel and its malpractice insurance carrier.

-sample policy on patient complaints and grievances from Wesley Healthcare (Wichita, Kansas), as well as
+See aSample Policy on Patient Complaints and Grievances from Wesley Healthcare (Wichita, Kansas), as well as

 Resource List for an additional sample policy.